 It's wide feature set, ease of use and simple docking means it's a great for those less tech savvy.

-The Garmin Drive Assist 51 is laser focused on the navigation experience, and it's one that excels when you're behind the wheel.
+The Garmin Drive Assist 51 is laser focused on the navigation experience though, and it's one that excels when you're behind the wheel.
 It's hard to say if it's better than your smartphone, they're very close, but it's certainly no worse.

 - Read our Garmin Drive Assist 51 review